pressbooks/pressbooks/.github/CONTRIBUTING.md

 ### Git Commit Messages

-* Use the present tense ("Add feature" not "Added feature")
+* Use the present tense ("Add feature" not "Added feature").
-* Use the imperative mood ("Move cursor to..." not "Moves cursor to...")
+* Use the imperative mood ("Move cursor to..." not "Moves cursor to...").
-* Limit the first line to 72 characters or less
+* Limit the first line to 72 characters or less.
-* Reference issues and pull requests liberally
+* Reference issues and pull requests liberally.
-* When only changing documentation, include `[ci skip]` in the commit description
+* When only changing documentation, include `[ci skip]` in the commit description to avoid running automated tests.

 ## Additional Notes